Digital-Defiance/chili-and-cilantro/docs/Developers.md

 - Whenever the bid is increased, all other players have the opportunity to increase it further or pass unless the bid is the maximum and we immediately move to the next phase.
   - If the second player in the turn order increases the bid, we must go through the remainder of the players in the turn order and back through the first before moving to REVEAL phase.
 - Once bidding is settled and we move to the REVEAL phase, the chef must turn over all of their own cards first, and may then select from other chef's ingredients in any order.

+# Bootstrapping Auth0

+Chili and Cilantro was built with [Project Albatross](https://github.com/Digital-Defiance/project-albatross#readme).
+Please follow the relevant parts of those instructions for configuring Auth0.
+You'll create a tenant, a react application, and a machine to machine API.

 ## References